-Contributed services are reported as contributions if such services create or enhance nonfinancial assets or if they would have been purchased if not provided by contribution, require specialized skills and are provided by individuals possessing such specialized skills.
-Contributed services are recognized at their estimated fair values at date of receipt with an equal and offsetting amount in unrestricted functional expenses in the statements of activities, resulting in no net impact on the change in net assets during the year.
-Contributed services recognized related to software and travel were \$48 and \$143 for the years ended December 31, 2017 and 2016, respectively.
+Contributed services are reported as contributions if such services create or enhance non-financial assets or if they would have been purchased if not provided by contribution, require specialized skills and are provided by individuals possessing such specialized skills.
+Contributed services are recognized at their estimated fair values at date of receipt with an equal and offsetting amount in functional expenses in the statements of activities, resulting in no net impact on the change in net assets during the year.
+Contributed services recognized related to software and travel were \$31 and \$48 for the years ended December 31, 2018 and 2017, respectively.

 A substantial number of unpaid volunteers have made significant contributions of their time in the furtherance of Y-USA's activities.
 Such services do not meet the criteria for recognition as contributions; therefore, their value is not reflected in the accompanying financial statements.

 Advertising and marketing includes public service announcements (PSA) on radio, national cable and magazines.
-Y-USA produces and distributes PSAs to a third party who then distributes them to television, radio, internet and magazines that focus attention on the YMCA programs.
+Y-USA produces and distributes PSAs to a third party who then distributes them to television, radio, Internet and magazines that focus attention on the YMCA programs.
 These carriers provide airtime and print space to deliver PSAs to assist Y-USA in its mission, free of charge.
 Y-USA has contracted with independent outside agencies to track the date and time that each PSA displays and to estimate the fair value of the announcement and printed advertisement based on the date, time and market.
-For the years ended December 31, 2017 and 2016, Y-USA recorded \$32,947 and \$31,548, respectively.
+For the years ended December 31, 2018 and 2017, Y-USA recorded \$57,554 and \$32,947, respectively.